kamilbdbelfort/eat-drink-socialize-backend/README.md

 # 😋 EAT - 🥂 DRINK - 🤝 SOCIALIZE APP

-This is a simple server template to for my students to start projects quickly.
+This is a simple app where you can search for place to eat & drink and post & read reviews of other users.

 ## Table of contents: